 As your system and critical data are on a micro SD card, don’t expect to keep years for life in the same state.

 If you use your SD card with caution, always in the same device, with a low disk usage on your Raspberry Pi, it could have a long lifespan.
-But if you change devices regularly, travel a lot or let your Raspberry Pi run on heavy load all day, it probably won’t.
+But if you change devices regularly, travel a lot or let your Raspberry Pi run on heavy load all day, it probably won’t (is it safe to let it run 24/7 by the way?
+Check my answer).

 Also, your system may be corrupted one day, due to updates, security breaches or mishandling.

 In short, don’t expect your SD card to work forever, and anticipate a malfunction at anytime.